top of page

 4. Carry around a water bottle

 First things first, carrying around a water bottle is extremely economical.
-Sure you can order water if you go out yo eat, but let’s face it, it can be a hit or miss with taste when it comes to the water that is provided.
+Sure you can order water if you go out to eat, but let’s face it, it can be a hit or miss with taste when it comes to the water that is provided.
 Not all tap water is delightful to drink.
 Although restaurants and most places will give you a free cup of water, if you want a bottle you will have to purchase it.

-Bringing your own water bottle in your purse or backpack, leaving one in the car, or just having it in hand will ensure that you are prepared at anytime and any placed to stay hydrated and quench your thirst.
+Bringing your own water bottle in your purse or backpack, leaving one in the car, or just having it in hand will ensure that you are prepared at anytime and any place to stay hydrated and quench your thirst.
 And you'll be saving the planet as well; one sip at a time.

 5. Invest in a good quality and appealing water bottle